google/bloaty/doc/how-bloaty-works.md

 segments, we include both a segment offset and the segment flags in the label, eg. `LOAD #2 [R]`.

 For Mach-O, segments are contained within a file-level table of "load commands."
 Each load command has a type, and technically speaking, segments are a subset of all load commands.
-However Bloaty can parse non-segment load commands such as the symbol table (`LC_SYMTAB`, `LC_DYSYMTAB`), code signature (`LC_CODE_SIGNATURE`), and more.
+However Bloaty's `segments` data source reports many non-segment load commands such as the symbol table (`LC_SYMTAB`, `LC_DYSYMTAB`), code signature (`LC_CODE_SIGNATURE`), and more.
 Segments can have zero or more sections, so in Mach-O files the 1:many nature of segments and sections is enforced by the file format.

+For `segments` and `sections` Bloaty makes a conscious choice to report the ELF/Mach-O headers separately.

 ### Symbols